clfs/cryptopals-old/README.md

 ## Exceptions
 - Problem 19 - Skipped; read file for info
 - Problem 20 - Use `pytest -s` to inspect STDOUT
+- Problem 22 - Replace seconds with milliseconds for speed-up

 [Cryptopals]: https://cryptopals.com